archisvaze/capstone-1-backend/Readme.md

 - 10:26am - Working on Move Questions UP and DOWN in Edit Quiz serverside
 - 10:40am - Question move UP route set, taking a break
 - 11:52am - working on quiz DOWN route
 - 1:00pm - questions order can now be changed
+- 1:30pm - NanoID is not 6 digit number